-(Rick Steves traveled to Cuba shortly after diplomatic relations were opened with the United States; this is the first article in a two-part series about his impressions of the island.)
+(Rick Steves traveled to Cuba in 2016 shortly after diplomatic relations were opened with the United States.
+The entry requirements for Americans visiting Cuba have changed since Rick's visit.
+Check the latest details before planning your trip.
+This article is the first article in a two-part series about his impressions of the island.)

 I welcomed the year 2016 in Cuba, where my family and I and spent New Year's Eve prowling the streets of Havana.
 Fun and festivity were in the air.
 In one wild night, I made a new friend and was invited to a party I'll never forget.